 The first step to addressing anxiety disorders is to diagnose and treat any possible medical conditions, such as hyperthyroidism and hypoxia, which can worsen or trigger symptoms or mimic anxiety disorders.

 Anxiety disorders can often be successfully treated with a multifaceted plan that includes psychotherapy, sometimes known as "talk therapy".
-In psychotherapy, a ...more treatments »
+In psychotherapy, a psychotherapist builds a ...more treatments »

 Anxiety disorders: Misdiagnosis